 Speak to a professional

 It may be that those around you do not have sufficient understanding or experience to provide you with the support you need.
-If you think that you would benefit from speaking to a professional – be it a GP, counsellor or specialist – this is nothing to be ashamed of and it could be incredibly helpful for you.
+If you think you would benefit from speaking to a professional – be it a GP, counsellor or specialist – this is nothing to be ashamed of and it could be incredibly helpful for you.

-What support can I receive at work?
+What support can I get at work?

 You might be reluctant to tell your employer that you are in need of support.
 However, discussing your situation with your employer can be highly beneficial in the following ways: